JSaha20/Evolutionary_Genomics_Tutorial/PopulationGenomicsTelmatherina.md

 Now run admixture with values of `K=2,3,..,7`.
 Type `admixture --help` to see the syntax.
 Optional: Write a bash script with for loop to automatise running admixture for these different `K` values.

 Plot the results for the differnt K values.

+Note: For the ones running Ubuntu om windows, you have to call admixture with its path.To do that do as following:
+ - Go into the folder where you downloaded admixture.
+In our case mostly in the dist folder.
+ - Type the command `pwd`.
+This will give you which directory you are in.
+Copy this.
+ - In your shell type `.` and paste the path you copied without any spaces.
+Add the follwing to it without any spaces. `/dist/admixture_linux-1.3.0/admixture32`.
+Then add the command to it.

 ## Divergence scan